 The Messier Marathon observing event postponed from early April will be held on another night after summer, but many deepsky objects are always visible on any night.

 Details of the last openings here.
-Whenever open on a Saturday (the next opportunity will be the forthcoming weekend) the public are welcome, just turn up.
+Whenever open on a Saturday the public are welcome, just turn up.
 Here are details of particular events.

-The last public opening was on the 19th May when visitors saw (not everyone saw everything) the planets Venus, Jupiter, Saturn and Mars, the Moon and many deepsky objects.
+The last public opening was on the 2nd June when visitors saw (not everyone saw everything) the planets Venus, Jupiter, Saturn and Mars, the Moon and several deepsky objects.

 Notification of all openings are given here, our forum, Facebook and a message on this telephone: 020 8668 9642.